smallrye/smallrye-config/extensions/example/README.md

 ### See the events in action

-If you want to see the events in action, look at the log file file changing a value in `src/main/resources/examples/config.yaml`
+If you want to see the events in action, look at the log file while changing a value in `src/main/resources/examples/config.yaml`

 You should see the event printing out, example: